CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Conclusion

 \section{Conclusion}

-We proposed \methodName{}, a novel low-shot diffusion-based object counter that estimates object locations map in a latent space, and covers all low-shot scenarios. \methodName{} features a novel timestep-dependant exemplar conditioning mechanism tailored specifically for one- and few-shot counting scenarios, which improves object discrimination and counting performance, and can be easily adapted to reference-less setup.
+We proposed \methodName{}, a novel low-shot diffusion-based object counter that estimates object locations map in a latent space, and covers all low-shot scenarios. \methodName{} features a novel timestep-dependent exemplar conditioning mechanism tailored specifically for one- and few-shot counting scenarios, which improves object discrimination and counting performance, and can be easily adapted to reference-less setup.

-On two challenging standard benchmarks shows that \methodName{} surpasses the best counters by approximately 15\% in total count MAE, achieving state-of-the-art performance in a few-shot counting setup, and shows a remarkable robustness to the number of provided exemplars. \methodName{} also outperforms the best reference-less and zero-shot methods, thus setting a definite new state-of-the-art across the low-shot counting setup spectrum.
+On two challenging standard benchmarks \methodName{} surpasses the best counters by approximately 15\% in total count MAE, achieving state-of-the-art performance in a few-shot counting setup, and shows a remarkable robustness to the number of provided exemplars. \methodName{} also outperforms the best reference-less and stays competitive with recent zero-shot methods, thus setting a new state-of-the-art across the low-shot counting spectrum.

 The location prediction capability is sufficient for most counting and localization applications.
-Nevertheless, in our future work, we plan to explore bounding box prediction, which will broaden the scope towards general object detection. \\
+Nevertheless, in our future work, we plan to explore bounding box prediction, which will broaden the scope towards general object detection, as well as address some of the failures arising from non-blobby objects with extreme aspect ratios.